SHOWING 1 - 1 OF 1 RESULTS

 Exceptional Family Member Program (EFMP) Family Support

-The Exceptional Family Member Program (EFMP) is a mandatory enrollment program that works with other military and civilian agencies to provide comprehensive and coordinated medical, educational, housing, community support, Respite Care, and personal services to families with special needs.
+The Exceptional Family Member Program (EFMP) Family Support is a mandatory enrollment program that works with other military and civilian agencies to provide comprehensive and coordinated medical, educational, housing, community support, Respite Care, and personal services to families with special needs.

 An Exceptional Family Member (EFM) is an active duty Family member (child or adult) with any physical, emotional, developmental, or intellectual disability that requires special treatment, therapy, education, training or counseling.
 Army Family members who require specialty care at least annually or who have special housing or medical equipment needs must be enrolled.
 Some chronic conditions require enrollment even though services are not currently needed.

 The following Soldiers with an EFM must enroll in the program:

-The Army Community Service - Exceptional Family Member Program (ACS –EFMP) and the Carl R. Darnall Army Medical Center Exceptional Family Member Clinic work closely together for the benefit of Soldiers and their Families.
+The Army Community Service - Exceptional Family Member Program Family Support (ACS –EFMP) and the Carl R. Darnall Army Medical Center Exceptional Family Member Clinic work closely together for the benefit of Soldiers and their Families.

-The ACS - EFMP offers a variety of Family recreational activities and programs for individuals with special needs catering to the recreational and social needs of our Military community.
-Currently, we have a Virtual MS Team Support Group that post on the 2nd Wednesday of the month from 1130-1230 at the Shoemaker Center, Building 36000, 2nd Floor, a monthly EFMP workshop on the 3rd Thursday of each month from 9:30-11:30, EFMP Orientation on the 2nd Tuesday of each month from 9:30-11:30 and "Thursdays with Dr. Tom" on the 2nd Thursday of each month from 9:30-10:30, all are available free with prior event registration.
+The ACS - EFMP Family Support offers a variety of Family recreational activities and programs for individuals with special needs catering to the recreational and social needs of our Military community.
+Currently, we have a Face-to-Face/Virtual MS Team Support Group that meets on the 2nd Wednesday of the month from 1130-1230 at the Shoemaker Center, Building 36000, 2nd Floor, a monthly EFMP workshop on the 3rd Thursday of each month from 930-1100, and EFMP Orientation on the 2nd Tuesday of each month from 1000-1130.
 The events help to connect Families with resources, knowledge, and one another.
 This is especially true whenever Families can find a common ground and establish a relationship with someone else who lives with their specific disability.
 Frequently, vetted speakers are brought in to discuss issues, services, and resources in the local community.
-Pre-registration is requested at least two days before the event.
+Pre-registration is requested before the event.
 To register, please contact ACS - EFMP by phone at 254-287-6070, 254-618-7763 or email ACS - EFMP at email@example.com.